 The President may also appoint one (1) alternate to the primary representative whose duties will be as outlined above.
-The alternate may replace the primary representative when the primary is on leave for five (5) or more workdays, unless otherwise agreed to between a Department of Human Resources representative and the Union President or designee.
+The alternate may replace the primary representative with forty-eight (48) hour notice to their Department's Human Resources, when the primary is on leave for five (5) or more workdays, unless otherwise agreed to between a Department of Human Resources representative and the Union President or designee.